ignitialio/iio-svc-template/README.md

 - _dev:stop_: stops and cleans up development service container
 - _prod:start_: starts production service container
 - _prod:stop_: stops and cleans up production service container
-- _docker:build_: builds Docker image for the service
+- _docker:publish:private_: publishes Docker image to an eventually private Docker registry (_registry.ignitial.io_ is private: you must change this, unless we gave you an access to it)
-- _docker:publish_: publishes Docker image to a Docker registry (_registry.ignitial.io_ is private: you must change this, unless we gave you an access to it)
+- _docker:publish:public_: publishes Docker image to Docker Hub registry (_ignitial/_ means that this uses _ignitial_: you must change this, unless we gave you an access to it)

 ## Develop